-I can’t stop thinking about the photo in the New York Times of a beautiful Norwegian woman, with red hair, crying out in agony because one of her loved ones was killed in the deadly attack on government buildings last July.
+I can’t stop thinking about a photo I saw of a beautiful Norwegian woman, with red hair, crying out in agony because one of her loved ones was killed in the deadly attack on government buildings last July.

 My friend Harald Birkevold, an award-winning investigative journalist based in Stavanger, told me that Norway is such a small country that virtually everyone knew someone who died in the bomb explosion or the shootings afterwards.

 When something catastrophic happens to you, your regular life stops.
 Time gets suspended.
 You feel like you’re living underwater.
 Your vision gets blurred, as if the tears are permanently affecting your ability to see.